Niagara Falls University at Buffalo

 DEGREE REQUIREMENTS

 The degree may obtained by completing 30 credit hours (normally 10 courses) distributed among the required and recommended courses listed below.
-The MA Thesis (6 credit hours) or Project (3 credit hours) will be under the supervision of a faculty member in the Department of Philosophy.
+The MA Thesis or Project will be under the supervision or co-supervision of a member in the Department of Philosophy.
+Other courses may be substituted subject to the approval of the Program Director.

 REQUIRED COURSES

-2. PHI 517 Introduction to Logic, or PHI 615 Logical Theory I
+2. PHI 599 Introduction to Logic or PHI 519 Topics in Logic

 RECOMMENDED COURSES